latolukasz/beeorm-doc/docs/guide/crud.md

 }
 ```

-## Updating entities
+## Updating Entities

-To update an entity, you must first retrieve it from the database.
+When updating an entity, the process involves retrieving it from the database and then modifying its fields.
+Two methods can be employed to achieve this:

+### Method 1: Creating a Copy of the Entity

-Subsequently, you create a modified copy using the `EditEntity()` function and adjust the fields of
-this copy before applying the changes with the `Flush()` method.
+In this approach, you begin by obtaining the entity from the database and then create a modified copy using the `EditEntity()` function.
+Subsequently, you adjust the fields of the copy before applying the changes with the `Flush()` method.
+The following example illustrates the process:
-The complete example is provided below:

 ```go{2}
 product := beeorm.GetByID[ProductEntity](c, 27749843747733)